Motoki Nomachi

-Motoki Nomachi (野町 素己) (born 1976) is professor in the Slavic-Eurasian Research Center at Hokkaido University, Sapporo, Japan.
+Motoki Nomachi (野町 素己; born 1976) is a professor in the Slavic-Eurasian Research Center at Hokkaido University, Sapporo, Japan.
 He specializes in Slavic linguistics and general linguistics, and is an expert on Slavic microlanguages.

 Biography

 Nomachi was born and raised in Tokyo.
 He earned his BA in 2000, his MA in Slavic languages and literatures in 2002, and his PhD in 2008, all from the University of Tokyo.
 In 2002–2003 he continued his education and did research at the University of Belgrade in Serbia.
 Subsequently, in 2003–2005, he did research and taught Japanese language and culture at the University of Warsaw in Poland.
 On 1 May 2008 he was employed as associate professor in the Slavic Research Center.
 Since 2010 Nomachi has acted as General Editor of one of the Center's periodicals, namely, Acta Slavica Iaponica.